Aaryan657/test/docs/intro.md

 Possimus, sint ullam.
 The introduction about our employees can be seen as [Aaryan Rao](https://www.linkedin.com/in/aaryan-rao-a2b63a2a1/)
 <div class="justified-container">
   <span class="left-text">Hey guys.
 This is Aaryan here.
 I welcome you all to explore our website.
-I'll be your tour gide for this website</span>
+I'll be your tour guide for this website</span>
   <span class="right-text">Hey guys.
 This is Aaryan here.
 I welcome you all to explore our website.
-I'll be your tour gide for this website</span>
+I'll be your tour guide for this website</span>
 </div><br/>
 <span class="center-text">Hey guys.
 This is Aaryan here.
 I welcome you all to explore our website.
-I'll be your tour gide for this website</span>
+I'll be your tour guide for this website</span>
 <br />
 <div style={{ textAlign: "center" }}>
 <br />